yczhou001/yczhou001.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a Ph.D. student at State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), Department of Computer and Information Science, University of Macau, supervised by Prof. [Jianbing Shen](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en).
-I am also a research intern at Shanghai AI Lab, under the mentorship of Prof. [Yu Cheng](https://ych133.github.io/).
-In addition, I have a close research collaboration with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, A/Prof. [Guodong Long](https://scholar.google.com/citations?user=Pl8m7hMAAAAJ&hl=en) from the University of Technology Sydney and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.
-In the past, I received a master’s degree in computer science at Fudan University, supervised by Prof. [Wenqiang Zhang](http://www.fudanroilab.com/2021/07/01/WenqiangZhang.html).
+Hello, I am currently pursuing a Ph.D. in computer science at the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), University of Macau, under the supervision of Prof. [Jianbing Shen](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en).
+Concurrently, I am serving as a research intern at Shanghai AI Lab, mentored by Prof. [Yu Cheng](https://ych133.github.io/).
+I have the privilege of research collaborating with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, A/Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle in previous research projects.
+I earned my master's degree in computer science at Fudan University, where I was supervised by Prof. [Wenqiang Zhang](http://www.fudanroilab.com/2021/07/01/WenqiangZhang.html).

-My research interests lie in **Machine Learning**, **Large Language Model**, **Vision and Language**, and **Healthcare AI**.
+My research interests lie in **Artificial Intelligence**, **Machine Learning**, **Natural Language Processing**, and **Information Retrieval**.
 <!-- ## News <g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f525.png">🔥</g-emoji> -->
 <!-- timetable and other -->